Stenoplax conspicua

 Stenoplax conspicua, the conspicuous chiton, is a species of polyplacophoran mollusc belonging to the family Ischnochitonidae.

 Description

 Stenoplax conspicua can reach a length of about 15.4 cm.
 These chitons may be gray, green and brown, commonly with pink in the middle of the valves.

 Distribution and habitat

 This species can be found in Mexico, Baja California.
-It lives in the middle and low tide zone under small rocks partially buried in the sand.
+It is found living in the intermediate and low tide zone behind tiny pebbles that are partially hidden in sand.